christopherbunn/DataCollectionScript/README.md

 - Brew can be installed at brew.sh
 - From there, run "brew install sox" in terminal

 This version is currently reading in descriptions as TSV files.
-To change back to CSV format, uncomment line 424 and comment the line below it.
+To change back to CSV format, go to the read_desc() method and comment/uncomment the necessary lines.